top of page

 Tools and Equipment

-• Simul focal stereo microscopes available for intricate tasks, such as pallet stone setting.
+• Simul focal stereo microscopes available for intricate tasks, such as escapement work.

 • Guidance on the purchase of movements for personal use and course content.

-• Additional tools and equipment discussed for in-home practice.
+• Additional tools and equipment discussed for at-home practice.

 Learning Materials